 Adjusting trim angle for manual tilt models

 There are 4 or 5 holes provided in the clamp bracket to adjust the outboard motor trim angle.

-1. Stop the engine.
-2. Tilt the outboard motor up, and then re-
+- (1) Stop the engine. - (2) Tilt the outboard motor up, and then remove the trim rod from the clamp bracket.